MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/setting-up-your-payout-account-and-tax-forms.md

 keywords: windows 10, uwp
 ---

-# Setting up your payout account and tax forms
+# Set up your payout account and tax forms

 In order to receive money from app sales in the Windows Store, you need to set up your payout account and fill out the necessary tax forms.